-The term 'Revolving Credit' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Revolving Credit' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Revolving Credit refers to lines of credit that customers draw on and then make payments on to their creditors.
 In order to have such a facility, the debtor must pay a commitment fee.
 This enables them to utilize the funds on an as-needed basis.
 Such a facility is typically deployed for operating expenses.
 It would therefore vary every month according to the present day cash flow requirements of the customer.
 Both individuals and corporations alike are able to take out these revolving lines of credit.